Fiberglass Resurfacing: Our 6 Step Process

 Many spend a decent amount of time in their backyard and design it to be a place for entertainment.

-This may cause you to purchase a house with a swimming pool or install one after the fact (especially in Florida).
+This may cause you to purchase a house with a swimming pool or install one later (especially in Florida).

-Whether it is new or old, you should research what surface is a best fit for your needs and bank account.
-After, you should know what you are getting into, aka the process you have chosen that will bring beauty to your swimming pool.
+Whether new or old, you should research what surface is the best fit for your needs and bank account.
+Afterwards, you’ll be more prepared for what you’re getting into.

-For those who have decided to join the Fibre Tech family and have a Fibre Tech fiberglass surface applied to their existing swimming pool structure, I will be reviewing exactly what to expect during the renovation, the steps of our 6 step installation process, and what to expect following the application of our product.
+If you have a Fibre Tech fiberglass surface applied to your existing swimming pool structure, here’s what to expect during the renovation.
+These are the 6 steps of our installation process:

 Our Process